 On the other hand, the second form of custody, legal custody, is often allowed on a joint basis.
 However, judges are usually quite hesitant to grand joint custody in cases where there is any amount of contention or hostility between the two parents.
 This means that, in practice, it is often not viable to seek joint custody with an ex-spouse once the matter has entered the Family Court system.

-This means that it will often be the strategy to go for sole legal custody.
+This means that it will often be the best strategy to go for sole legal custody.
 Again, this is something that only a highly experienced and skilled lawyer, who has specialized in child custody law, can effectively help you achieve.

 For more information, contact our law offices today.